kestra-io/docs/content/blogs/YYYY-MM-DD-what-is-an-orchestrator.md

 image: xxxxx
 ---

-If you're an engineer looking to scale your automation—maybe because your company is growing rapidly—then this article is for you.
+If you're an engineer looking to scale your automation - maybe because your company is growing rapidly — then this article is definitely for you.

 Here, we’ll break down what an orchestrator is, why you might need one, and provide a practical example using Kestra.